 More than 250 submissions to the draft Framework have been received, indicating strong community and commercial interest.

-Following the public hearing of submissions, which will run from March to May, the Fishermans Bend Framework and planning controls will be finalised and included in the planning schemes of the City of Melbourne and City of Port Phillip.
+Following the public hearing of submissions, which commenced in March 2018, the Fishermans Bend Framework and planning controls will be finalised and included in the planning schemes of the City of Melbourne and City of Port Phillip.

 Read the draft Framework and planning controls in the Fishermans Bend document library